kidputer/NX505J/README.md

 More are possible but I only have a limited number of carrier and SIM for test.
 Also Verizon Test completed before last radio software update so I need to repeat.

-Once these Nubia.cn updates have been applied the you can wipe phone data areas using CWM v6.0.5.0 and apply cm11_NX505J_2.0 posted here.
+Once these Nubia.cn updates have been applied the you can wipe phone data.

+areas using CWM v6.0.5.0 and apply cm11_NX505J_2.0 posted here.
 Don't forget CM not permitted to include some Google Applications.
 You should insall gapps.zip If you need the Google Applications mentioned above.
 Check the wiki for rooting